mitsuba-renderer/drjit/docs/basics.rst

     masked(f1, f1 < 0.f) += 1.f;

 This is functionally equivalent to the previous example.
-The :cpp:func:`enoki::masked` syntax exists because it extends to cases where ``f1`` is *scalar*, i.e. not an Enoki array.
-Using Enoki functions with scalar arguments will be discussed later.
+The :cpp:func:`drjit::masked` syntax exists because it extends to cases where ``f1`` is *scalar*, i.e. not an Dr.Jit array.
+Using Dr.Jit functions with scalar arguments will be discussed later.

 .. _3d-arrays: